mokarakaya/machine-learning-and-python-notes/machine-learning/006-end-to-end-machine-learning-project.md

 ## Ensemble Methods
 - We can combine some of the good predictors.
 - Bagging can decrease variance in an overfit model.
+The algorithms are built separatelly, and then the results are combined.
 - Boosting can decrease bias in an underfit model.
+Focuses on the misclassified samples by reweighting the samples.
+Highly weighted samples will be used in training more.

 ### Bagging